 Day 3: San Cristóbal area.
 The mountains around San Cristóbal have a number of superb birds.
 Pink-headed Warbler is high on our “want” list and we have a very good chance of finding one.
 Other possibilities include Blue-throated Motmot, Rufous-collared Robin, Black-capped Swallow, Emerald Toucanet, Highland Guan, Mountain and Black Thrushes, Elegant Euphonia, Yellow-backed Oriole, Rufous-browed Wren, Garnet-throated Hummingbird, Amethyst-throated Hummingbird, White-naped Brushfinch, Golden-browed Warbler, Cinnamon-bellied Flowerpiercer, Blue-and-white Mockingbird, Black-throated and Uniform Jays, Ocellated Quail, Black-headed Siskin, and Strong-billed Woodcreeper.
-We also plan to leave early for some owling here – Unspotted Sawwhet Owl would be a coup, but requires some luck!
+We also plan to have one very early start for some owling here – Unspotted Sawwhet Owl would be a coup, but requires “mucho” luck!
 Other possibilities include Bearded Screech-Owl and Guatemalan Pygmy-Owl.
-Depending on availability, we may have an excellent local guide for this area.

 Day 4: San Cristobal to Tuxtla Guttiériez.
 We’ll spend another morning looking for anything else we still need around San Cristóbal, then head to Tuxtla Guttiérez in the afternoon, where we spend the final three nights of the extension.

 Day 5: Sumidero Canyon.
 This scenic gorge is very close to Tuxtla and protected as a national park.
 A mixture of dry scrub, semihumid forest, and bamboo is easily accessible along the road through the park as well as at various lookouts along the way.
-Our main targets here include Belted Flycatcher, Singing Quail, Flammulated Flycatcher, Red-breasted Chat, Pheasant Cuckoo, Blue-and-white Mockingbird, Banded Wren, and Buff-bellied Hummingbird.
+Some of our targets here include Belted Flycatcher, Singing Quail, Canivet’s Emerald, Azure-crowned Hummingbird, Blue-and-white Mockingbird, Banded Wren, and Buff-bellied Hummingbird.
 With luck we may even locate a Bar-winged Oriole or Slender Sheartail, though the abundance of both seems to be erratic.